-- Companies in which Sai Chin Hock, a director and substantial shareholder, has interest. - @ Company in which Sai Chin Hock and his son, Sai Seak Chyuan, are directors. - ø New RRPT transacted during the financial year ended 31 December 2013.
+- Companies in which Sai Chin Hock, a director and substantial shareholder, has interest. - @ Company in which Sai Chin Hock and his son, Sai Seak Chyuan, are directors.

-The Company is seeking its shareholders' approval on the renewal of existing RRPT and new RRPT of a revenue or trading nature to be entered by the Company's subsidiary companies with related parties in the ordinary course of business in the forthcoming AGM.
+The Company is seeking its shareholders' approval on the renewal of the existing RRPT of a revenue or trading nature to be entered by the Company's subsidiary companies with related parties in the ordinary course of business in the forthcoming Annual General Meeting.
 Details of the transactions are furnished in the Circular/Statements to Shareholders, which is distributed together with the Annual Report.